Preference falsification

-Preference falsification is the act of misrepresenting a preference under perceived public pressures.
+Preference falsification is the act of misrepresenting a preference under perceived public pressure.
 It involves the selection of a publicly expressed preference that differs from the underlying privately held preference (or simply, a public preference at odds with one’s private preference).
 People frequently convey to each other preferences that differ from what they would communicate privately under credible cover of anonymity (such as in opinion surveys to researchers or pollsters).
-Pollsters can use techniques such as "list experiments" to uncover preference falsification.
+Techniques such as list experiments can be used to uncover preference falsification.

-The term preference falsification was coined by Timur Kuran in a 1987 article, "Chameleon voters and public choice."
+The term was coined by Timur Kuran in a 1987 article, "Chameleon voters and public choice."
 On controversial matters that induce preference falsification, he showed there, widely disliked policies may appear popular.
 The distribution of public preferences, which Kuran defines as public opinion, may differ greatly from private opinion, which is the distribution of private preferences known only to individuals themselves.

 Kuran developed the implications of this observation in a 1995 book, Private Truths, Public Lies: The Social Consequences of Preference Falsification.
-This book argues that preference falsification is not only ubiquitous but has huge social and political consequences.
-It provides a theory of how preference falsification shapes collective decisions, sustains social stability, distorts human knowledge, and conceals political possibilities.
+He argues that preference falsification is not only ubiquitous but has major social and political consequences.
+He provides a theory of how preference falsification shapes collective illusions, sustains social stability, distorts human knowledge, and conceals political possibilities.
+Collective illusions is an occurrence when most people in a group go along with an idea or a preference that they don't agree with, because they incorrectly believe that most people in the group agree with it.